ruby/rubyspec.github.io/organization.markdown

 based on the Ruby language as well as the major components of a Ruby implementation.

 The goal is to maintain locality by grouping related specs.
-Generally, there is a single element (method, syntax element) per file, and the files are organized into three main directories: language, core, and library.
+Generally, there is a single element (method, syntax element) per file, and the files are organized into two main directories: language, core.
 Below is a partial graphic of the directory tree.

     spec
     |-- core